deamorim2/sdbs/README.rst

 `Physical
 Implementation <https://github.com/deamorim2/sdbs/blob/master/physical_implementation.rst>`__

-Licence
+License
 =======

-Part I of this tutorial was based on the Boundless workshop `Introduction to PostGIS <https://github.com/boundlessgeo/workshops/blob/master/workshops/postgis/source/en/welcome.rst>`_ and is in line with a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+Part I of this tutorial was based on the Boundless workshop `Introduction to PostGIS <https://github.com/boundlessgeo/workshops/blob/master/workshops/postgis/source/en/welcome.rst>`_ and is in line with a Creative Commons Attribution-Share Alike, United States License.

-This work is licensed under the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
+This work is licensed under the Creative Commons Attribution-Share Alike, United States License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/3.0/us/ or send a letter to Creative Commons, 171 Second Street, Suite 300, San Francisco, California, 94105, USA.

-To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en .
+Our attribution requirement is that you retain the visible copyright notices in all materials.